-Project managers use such methods as interview, face-to-face meetings, informal meetings and tracking task statuses and results.
+Project managers use such methods as interviews, face-to-face meetings, informal meetings, and tracking task statuses and results.
 All of them can be applied to in-house and offshore developers.

 Both in-house and offshore development teams headed by a PM choose methodology and decompose tasks in order to divide responsibilities equally.

-Developers workflow consists of individual tasks and teamwork and communication (live, chats or emails).
-They track time in project management system, report their progress and add comments about bugs and other issues.
+Developers workflow consists of individual tasks and teamwork and communication (live, chats, or emails).
+They track time in the project management system, report their progress, and add comments about bugs and other issues.
 All these processes allow a PM to get the idea of team performance.

 Despite team hierarchy, project managers and developers should establish friendly relations.
-By doing this, PM can kill two birds with one stone – create calm atmosphere inside of the company and get honest information from developers.
+By doing this, PM can kill two birds with one stone – create a calm atmosphere inside of the company, and get honest information from developers.

 Establishing trustful relations helps team members to share their problems and complaints with a PM.
 And when they see improvements, team satisfaction increases significantly.

-If a client gives a negative feedback, the first thing to do is to clear up the reasons.
-Since project manager is a mediator between client and developers, he/she needs to talk with both parties to get the idea.
+If a client gives negative feedback, the first thing to do is to clear up the reasons.
+Since the project manager is a mediator between the client and developers, he/she needs to talk with both parties to get the idea.

 Often negative emotions are caused by misunderstandings or inconsistent requirements.
 It’s a communication issue, so PM can solve it by means of talks and detailed explanations.

 Meet the team to find out what is going on.
 Discuss the causes and all possible ways out.
-Project manager also defines how much time the team will need to improve the situation.
+The project manager also defines how much time the team will need to improve the situation.
 When PM gets all the necessary information, he/she approaches clients with the solutions and approximate timing.

 Let’s consider two cases: